 State Farm’s telematics program is called Drive Safe & Save.
 Drivers get an automatic 5% discount just for trying it out, and anywhere between a 5% and 50% discount off each vehicle’s premium that uses it.

-Surprisingly, GEICO hasn’t released a telematics discount yet.
-It does give a rather easy-to-earn discount for wearing a seatbelt, though.
-The GEICO Seatbelt discount awards 15% off your Medical Pay or Personal Injury Protection premium.
+GEICO just recently released its usage-based program, DriveEasy.
+The jury is still out as to whether or not it helps drivers save money.
+GEICO does give a rather easy-to-earn discount for wearing a seatbelt, though.
+The GEICO Seatbelt discount awards 15% off your Medical Payments or Personal Injury Protection premium.

 Edge: State Farm